manuzcheruz/devforge/src/plugins/sdk/outline.md

-# NodeForge Plugin Development SDK
+# DevForge Plugin Development SDK

 ## Overview
-The NodeForge Plugin SDK enables developers to extend the functionality of NodeForge through custom plugins.
+The DevForge Plugin SDK enables developers to extend the functionality of DevForge through custom plugins.
 This document provides comprehensive guidance on developing plugins using the SDK.

 ## Core Concepts

 ### 1. Plugin Architecture
-Every plugin in NodeForge is built on a robust architecture that includes:
+Every plugin in DevForge is built on a robust architecture that includes:

 - **Base Plugin Interface**: Core functionality and lifecycle management
 - **Specialized Interfaces**: Type-specific implementations (API, Database, Environment)